Why Your Best Page Still Gets Zero Clicks: SERP Features Explained

 Real-world examples

-How different SERP feature types typically get won in practice:
+How different SERP feature types typically get won in practice, drawn from patterns that show up consistently across recipe, software, local, and brand queries:

 Recipe blog